 In November 2018, the Financial Accounting Standards Board ("FASB") issued ASU 2018-18, Collaborative Arrangements (Topic 808): Clarifying the Interaction Between Topic 808 and Topic 606, which, among other things, provides guidance on how to assess whether certain collaborative arrangement transactions should be accounted for under Topic 606.
-The amendments in this ASU are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
 The Company adopted this standard as of January 1, 2020, the impact of which on its consolidated financial statements was not significant.

 In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40).
 ASU 2018-15 requires a customer in a cloud computing arrangement that is a service contract to follow the internal-use software guidance in ASC 350-40 to determine which implementation costs to capitalize as assets or expense as incurred.
-The standard will be effective for fiscal years beginning after December 15, 2019, including interim periods within such fiscal years.
 The Company adopted this standard as of January 1, 2020, the impact of which on its consolidated financial statements was not significant.

 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820).
 The FASB developed the amendments to ASC 820 as part of its broader disclosure framework project, which aims to improve the effectiveness of disclosures in the notes to financial statements by focusing on requirements that clearly communicate the most important information to users of the financial statements.
 This update eliminates certain disclosure requirements for fair value measurements for all entities, requires public entities to disclose certain new information and modifies some of the existing disclosure requirements.
-The standard will be effective for fiscal years beginning after December 15, 2019, including interim periods within such fiscal years.
 The Company adopted this standard as of January 1, 2020, the impact of which on its consolidated financial statements was not significant.

 In June 2018, the FASB issued ASU 2018-07, Compensation-Stock Compensation (Topic 718).
 The amendments in this ASU expand the scope of Topic 718 to include stock-based compensation arrangements with nonemployees except for specific guidance on option pricing model inputs and cost attribution.
-ASU 2018-07 is effective for annual reporting periods beginning after December 31, 2018, including interim periods within that year.
-The Company adopted the provisions of this standard as of January 1, 2019, the impact of which on its consolidated financial statements was not significant.
+The Company adopted this standard as of January 1, 2019, the impact of which on its consolidated financial statements was not significant.

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 In July 2018, the FASB issued ASU 2018-10, Codification Improvements to Topic 842, Leases, and 2018-11, Targeted Improvements, which included a number of technical corrections and improvements, including additional options for transition.
 The new standard establishes a right-of-use model that requires a lessee to record a right-of-use asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases are classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-ASU 2016-02 is effective for annual periods beginning after December 15, 2018, including interim periods within those annual periods.
 The amendments in ASU 2016-02 must be applied to all leases existing at the date a company initially applies the standard.
+The Company adopted the new standard as of January 1, 2019, using the effective date as the date of its initial application, and used the modified retrospective approach.
+The adoption of ASU 2016-02 resulted in the Company recording additional assets and liabilities of \$2.1 million and \$2.3 million, respectively, upon adoption on January 1, 2019.
+The adoption of ASU 2016-02 did not have a material impact on the Company's consolidated statement of operations and comprehensive loss or cash flows.